Pi: Memorizing digits

-Piphilology is the practice of memorizing large numbers of digits of π, and world-records are kept by the Guinness World Records.
+Piphilology is the practice of memorizing large numbers of digits of π, and world records are kept by Guinness World Records.
 The record for memorizing digits of π, certified by Guinness World Records, is 70,000 digits, recited in India by Rajveer Meena in 9 hours and 27 minutes on 21 March 2015.
 In 2006, Akira Haraguchi, a retired Japanese engineer, claimed to have recited 100,000 decimal places, but the claim was not verified by Guinness World Records.

 One common technique is to memorize a story or poem in which the word lengths represent the digits of π: The first word has three letters, the second word has one, the third has four, the fourth has one, the fifth has five, and so on.
 Such memorization aids are called mnemonics.
 An early example of a mnemonic for pi, originally devised by English scientist James Jeans, is "How I want a drink, alcoholic of course, after the heavy lectures involving quantum mechanics."
 When a poem is used, it is sometimes referred to as a piem.
 Poems for memorizing π have been composed in several languages in addition to English.
 Record-setting π memorizers typically do not rely on poems, but instead use methods such as remembering number patterns and the method of loci.

 A few authors have used the digits of π to establish a new form of constrained writing, where the word lengths are required to represent the digits of π.
-The Cadaeic Cadenza contains the first 3835 digits of π in this manner, and the full-length book Not a Wake contains 10,000 words, each representing one digit of π.
+The Cadaeic Cadenza contains the first 3,835 digits of π in this manner, and the full-length book Not a Wake contains 10,000 words, each representing one digit of π.

 In popular culture

-A pi pie.
-Many pies are circular, and "pie" and π are homophones, making pie a frequent subject of pi puns.
+Baking and eating pie is a common way of celebrating Pi Day.

 Perhaps because of the simplicity of its definition and its ubiquitous presence in formulae, π has been represented in popular culture more than other mathematical constructs.

 In the Palais de la Découverte (a science museum in Paris) there is a circular room known as the pi room.
 On its wall are inscribed 707 digits of π.
 The digits are large wooden characters attached to the dome-like ceiling.
 The digits were based on an 1873 calculation by English mathematician William Shanks, which included an error beginning at the 528th digit.
 The error was detected in 1946 and corrected in 1949.

-In Carl Sagan's 1985 novel Contact it is suggested that the creator of the universe buried a message deep within the digits of π.
+In Carl Sagan's 1985 novel Contact, it is suggested that the creator of the universe buried a message deep within the digits of π.
 This part of the story was omitted from the film adaptation of the novel.
-The digits of π have also been incorporated into the lyrics of the song "Pi" from the 2005 album Aerial by Kate Bush.
 In the 1967 Star Trek episode "Wolf in the Fold", a computer possessed by a demonic entity is contained by being instructed to "Compute to the last digit the value of π.